• Skip to main content

 For a town with a young history, Tampa has a lot to offer.
 Except for the sites along the River Walk, almost everything above is on the National Register of Historic Places.
 And that’s not all of them.

-Tampa is not right on the Gulf of Mexico, but there is plenty to do on, in, or next to the water.
+Tampa is not directly on the Gulf of Mexico, but there is plenty to do on, in, or near the water.

 The cuisine is incredible.
-Spanish, Cuban, Italian, and others stand alone and mix to make an exciting culinary city.
+Spanish, Cuban, Italian, and other cuisines stand alone and mix to create an exciting culinary city.

 Who knew this vacation destination had so much more than sun and sand?